inmanta/inmanta-core/docs/model_developers/modules.rst

 Manual export
 ^^^^^^^^^^^^^
-The ``inmanta export`` command exports a project and all its modules to the orchestrator server.
-When this method is used, the orchestrator does not install any modules from the Python package repository but instead contains all code (both model and plugins) as present in the local Python environment.
+The ``inmanta export`` command exports a project and all its modules' ``inmanta_plugins`` packages to the orchestrator server.
+When this method is used, the orchestrator does not install any modules from the Python package repository but instead contains all Python code as present in the local Python environment.